Skip to main content

 Finishing

-Just like when interviewing a real-life SP, your aim is to get critical and valuable information from the patient.
+Just like when interviewing a real-life SP, your goal is to get critical and valuable information from the patient.
 That will be the basis of your assessment.

-When you are done interviewing, just click the stop button:
+When you are done interviewing, just click the "End Simulation" button:

 Any further questions?
 Reach out to your facilitator or feel free to contact the PCS Support Team at help@pcs.ai.